 Church leaders, realizing that the city's growth was to the north, took a bold step in April 1983, by establishing a second location in the northern section of Hurst.
 That was a unique concept--one church in two locations.
 That small congregation worshipped in the cafeteria at Bedford Junior High School until August 1985, when a new, modern worship center was opened and dedicated near the intersection of Norwood Drive and Harwood Road.
 A second building phase added needed educational and office facilities, and the congregation continued to grow.
 In July 1989, First Baptist sold its property on Highway 10 and moved its entire staff and all its programs to the northern location where it continues to be a light in the Mid-Cities area.

-In September, 2013, the church will again become one church in two locations, as we launch a second campus in the River Trails community, immediately south of Hurst.
-Meeting initially in the River Trails Elementary School facility, this campus will serve to help the people of the River Trails neighborhoods worship, connect, grow, and serve, as they live on mission.
+In September, 2013, the church became one church on two campuses, as we launched a second campus in the River Trails community, immediately south of Hurst.
+Meeting initially in the River Trails Elementary School facility, this campus serves to help the people of the River Trails neighborhoods worship, connect, grow, and serve, as they live on mission.

 The First Baptist Church of Hurst believes that its position in the community is to be a safe and secure place where people are challenged and changed for their good and God's glory.
 The church challenges each member to be true disciples of the Lord and continues to guide generations and cultures in God's story of transforming grace.